-As a part of our work Trine is keeping a close dialogue with the borrowers from the moment they submit a loan application to when a loan has been issued.
+As a part of our, work Trine is keeping a close dialogue with the borrowers from the moment they submit a loan application to when a loan has been fully repaid.
 The monitoring consists of the following:

-- Monthly portfolio meeting where selected borrowers are analysed further.
+Monthly portfolio meeting where selected borrowers are analyzed further.
 Based on data and insights from our monitoring we can respond quickly, as well as ensuring that the performance of the borrower stays on track.

 Solar companies (the borrower) enter into an agreement with investors as soon as a loan is issued to them, when the loan is issued a repayment schedule is created according to the terms of the agreement.
 The borrower can repay early without any penalty, however late payments are subject to late fees.

 Trine will always inform investors if we know there will be a delay to repayments.
 However, the dates in an expected repayment schedule should be treated as preliminary and a few days delay in repayment is not unusual.
 Often the repayments are coming from around the world and this can mean bank transfers take longer than expected.
 Investors can check their emails or their repayment schedule for the most up-to-date information, or reach out to email@example.com.

 Delayed less than 90 days

 After any delay to a repayment Trine will contact the solar company to find out more information.
 This will lead to:

 An update to investors via email and in the repayment schedule;

 New invoices sent out including late fees (interest rate + 2% p.a.);

 Continued communication and monitoring of the company to decide whether we need to escalate it to the next level.